Matto Ki Saikil

 Matto Ki Saikil is an Indian 2022 Hindi language Slice of life film written and directed by M. Gani.
 The story is based on 'Matto' portrayed by Prakash Jha, who is a daily-wage laborer and his attachment to his bicycle.

 The film stars Prakash Jha, Anita Choudhary, Aarohi Sharma, Idhika Roy, Dimpy Mishra, Chandra Prakash Sharma, and Aryan Madar.
 It was theatrically released in India on 16 September 2022.

 Premise

 Matto is a daily wage construction laborer, responsible for the livelihood of his family which includes his wife and two young daughters.
 Every day, he takes a long distance journey from his rural life to the city, riding his heavily worn out bicycle to work.
 One day, his bicycle is damaged beyond repair in an accident, causing his work and his family to suffer.
 He manages to buy a new one with great effort.
-Will the new bicycle bring his life back on track, or will he and his family keep compromising on necessities and life’s simple pleasures?
+In the end, His bicycle gets stolen and when he goes to the chief for help, he refuses to help Matto and the song, 'Saare Jahan Se Achcha Hindustan Hamara" plays in the background, symbolizing the lie that this song says as India is full of poverty.